 Bold commitments made at UN Water Conference

-In New York, World Water Day 2023 was marked this year with the three-day UN 2023 Water Conference co-hosted by the Netherlands and Tajikistan.
-At the same time, New York Water Week hosted various events and meetings.
+The World Water Day 2023 was marked in 2022 with the three-day UN 2023 Water Conference co-hosted by the Netherlands and Tajikistan.
 Together delegates discussed some of the most pressing issues of our time ─ too much, too little and too dirty water.
 The conference promised to be a watershed moment and ended with over 700 commitments to advance the water agenda.
+In the meantime, and not even after a year, the number of actions on the UN-Water Action Agenda, has risen to 832.

 Some 10,000 delegates including world leaders, civil society, business leaders, young people, scientists, academics, and experts across the agriculture, energy, environment and water sectors attended the conference in person and online.